sumitnair26/vault-nodejs/README.md

 Following the principle of least privilege, this policy will only give read access to secrets at the specific path.

 Hit Create Policy to save it.

+## Create AppRole for Node.js Application

+We’re going to switch gears and use Vault CLI to finish setting up our demo.
+There are two ways to access Vault CLI; you can download the Vault binary, or you can exec into Vault container and access the CLI.
+For this demo we’ll use the latter.

+`docker exec -it vault /bin/sh`

+We’ll then set up the VAULT_ADDR and VAULT_TOKEN environment variables.

+`export VAULT_ADDR=http://localhost:8200 export VAULT_TOKEN=<ROOT TOKEN>`

+Now let’s create an AppRole and attach our policy to this role.

+`vault write auth/approle/role/node-app-role \
+    token_ttl=1h \
+    token_max_ttl=4h \
+    token_policies=readonly-kv-backend`

+You should be able to see it being created successfully.

+`Success!
+Data written to: auth/approle/role/node-app-role`

+Each AppRole has a RoleID and SecretID, much like a username and password.
+The application can exchange this RoleID and SecretID for a token, which can then be used in subsequent requests.